Have any questions?

 |Maximum amount granted per beneficiary (SME)||25 000 €||45 000 €||60 000 €|

 |Maximum Lump sum per project type||50 000 €||90 000 €||120 000 €|

 |Time frame||Up to 6 months||Up to 12 months||Up to 12 months|

-- Feasibility studies will target companies having an idea of the intended project a purpose but with needs for further analyzing the technical aspects, the intellectual property issues, the design study, etc.
+- Feasibility studies will target companies having an idea of the intended project but with needs for further analyses of the technical aspects, the intellectual property issues, the design study, etc.

-- Prototyping instrument will target companies having already carried out a feasibility study, and having the need develop a prototype, spend efforts in miniaturization, testing, etc.
+- Prototyping will target companies having already carried out a feasibility study but needing to develop a prototype, to spend efforts in miniaturization, in testing, etc.

-- Demonstration / pilot instrument will target companies having already developed and tested a prototype, with the need to demonstrate its efficiency on a larger scale.
+- The demonstration/pilot instrument will target campanies having already developed and tested a prototype but needing to demonstrate its efficiency on a larger scale.